sassoftware/viya4-monitoring-kubernetes/samples/external-alertmanager/README.md

 # Using an External AlertManager

-In some scenarios, it may be desirable to configure a single AlertManager instance - either for multiple clusters or to simply connect with existing infrastructure.
+In a typical deployment, each cluster uses a separate instance of AlertManager.
+If you have multiple clusters, you might want alerts from all clusters to come from a single instance of AlertManager.
+You might also have an existing instance of AlertManager and want alerts to come from the existing instance.
+Use this sample to configure monitoring to use an external instance of AlertManager.

 ## Installation

+Follow these steps:

-Copy this directory to a separate local path then set the `USER_DIR` environment variable to this path:
+1. Copy the directory in the sample to a separate local path.

+2. Set the `USER_DIR` environment variable to the local path:

 ```bash
 export USER_DIR=/your/path/to/external-alertmanager
 ```

-Next, define a service that points to the AlertManager instance to use.
+3. Define a service that points to the AlertManager instance that you want to use.

-Edit `alertmanager-endpoint.yaml` to point to the existing AlertManager instance, then deploy it to the monitoring namespace.
+4. Edit `alertmanager-endpoint.yaml` to point to the existing AlertManager instance, then deploy the yaml file to the monitoring namespace:

 ```bash
 kubectl apply -n monitoring -f $USER_DIR/alertmanager-endpoint.yaml
 ```

-If the service name `my-alertmanager` was changed, make the same change to your copy of `user-values-prom-operator.yaml`.
+5. If you changed the service name `my-alertmanager`, make the same change to your copy of `user-values-prom-operator.yaml`.

-Deploy monitoring:
+6. Deploy monitoring using the standard deployment script:

 ```bash
 monitoring/bin/deploy_monitoring_cluster.sh